datadotworld/slack-app/CONTRIBUTING.md

         3. Click install application button.
         4. Copy the "OAuth Access Token" and use it as the value of SLACK_TEAM_TOKEN in .env
         5. Copy the "Bot User OAuth Access Token" and use it as the value of SLACK_BOT_TOKEN in .env
-        6. Shutdown the server and restart with "yarn start" / "yarn dev"
+        6. Shutdown the server and restart with "yarn start-dev"

     B. Install as an integration in any workspace